Roadside Peek : Roadside USA Roadside Peek : Road Trips Roadside Peek : Features

 Photo courtesy Richard Weiss

 The S.J.
 Lesem Building in downtown Quincy, IN was built in 1871.
 This Lesem building was part of the 3rd Street warehouse district in the 1870's which was called Wholesale Row.
 The Lesem Brothers had been dealers and manufacturers of dry goods in the area.
 The Lesem Bros. building was added to the National Register of Historic Places in 1999.
-For more information on the Lesem Bros. building as well as other landmarks, see the City of Quincy website.
 09-08

 Motown Historical Museum